How the Winter Economy Plan is helping SMEs

 Better repayment terms for deferrals

-Businesses that deferred VAT payments due in March to June 2020 now have the option to make 11 equal instalments over 2021-22.
+Businesses that deferred VAT payments due in March to June 2020 now have the option to make 11 equal installments over 2021-22.
 This New Payment Scheme is opt-in, and will no doubt help the over half a million businesses that chose to defer earlier in the year.

 Here, we’ve focused on some of the most recent announcements made by the Chancellor and outlined just a few of the ways businesses can get financial assistance to help them through the pandemic.
 But, there are many more support routes available and it’s no doubt a confusing landscape.